dwyl/rag-elixir-doc/README.md

 - or [Supabase](https://github.com/supabase/supabase),
 - or [ChromaDB](https://github.com/3zcurdia/chroma)?

 We will use Postgres with the extension PG_Vector and the HNSWL algorithm.
+See discussion on the Postgres + pg_vector setup.

 ## How to **prompt**?